adi1985a/Orders-Php/README.markdown

 ## 📧 Contact

-Created by **Adrian Lesniak**.
+Created with ❤️ by **Adrian Lesniak** for modern online bakery.
 For questions or feedback, please open an issue or contact the repository owner.

 ---